-Ouide to capital gains tax 2015 provides more information about indexation of a cost base and the impact of indexation on discount capital gains.
+For more information about indexation of a cost base and the impact of indexation on discount capital gains, see Guide to capital gains tax 2016.

 Balancing adjustment rules for cars

 If a balancing adjustment event occurs for your car, you need to work out any balancing adjustment amount.
 Special rules apply to the calculation of balancing adjustment amounts for cars.